-At the beginning of my teaching career, I accepted an offer to teach at an American School in Kuwait.
-I was excited and ready for a new adventure.
-I didn’t really know too much about Kuwait and I did some research so that I will become more acquainted about my new home.
+Before moving to Kuwait, I didn’t really know too much about Kuwait and I did some research so that I will become more acquainted about my new home.
 However, I wasn’t very successful.
-So, I went, I saw, I taught, I used Kuwait as my base to backpack around the Middle East, and over the years I have come to learn and experience so many wonderful and weird things about Kuwait.
+So, I went, I saw, I lived, I used Kuwait as my base to backpack around the Middle East, and over the years I have come to learn and experience so many wonderful and weird things about Kuwait.

 Here is a list of 40 random things I’ve learned about Kuwait.
 I hope it will be helpful to those planning on traveling or moving to Kuwait in the future.

 Drunk driving is VERY and DISTURBINGLY common!

 Alcohol is completely illegal everywhere.